 - What are the residual impairments, if any?

-- Is there any evidence of chronic traumatic encephalopathy, dementia, severe depression, suicidal ideation, aggressive behavior, etc.?
+- Do you have signs of any chronic traumatic encephalopathy, dementia, severe depression, suicidal ideation, aggressive behavior, etc.?

-Generally, if the applicant fully recovered with no residual impairments, being approved for life insurance won’t be an issue.
-If applicant has lingering residual impairments, it will be underwritten on a case-by-case basis.
-Applicant could be approved standard, table rated, or declined altogether.
+Generally, if you have fully recovered with no residual impairments, being approved for life insurance won’t be an issue.
+If you have lingering residual impairments, it will be underwritten on a case-by-case basis.
+You could be approved standard, table rated, or declined altogether.

 The moral of the story is to take caution if participating in action sports, listen to your doctors, and strive to live an overall healthy lifestyle.